 Good Samaritan Society - Moscow Village is a small facility in Moscow, Idaho.
-This facility was given an A- overall, which is very favorable rating.
+This is a grade A facility, which is a dominant rating.
 You really can't do much better than this place.
 This place also received consistently good ratings in each of the major categories we assessed.
 Additional information about these categories is available below.

 Good Samaritan Society - Moscow Village